nmeri17/suphle-docs/src/docs/v1/routing/index.md

 /// show how to point to a collection with more routes then that guy's controller is the extended one injecting relevant entities

 ## Api Versioning
 Api endpoints are backwards compatible.
-Backwards, then compatible.
 We need the given version of a path.
 If it isn't specified on this version, we look for it on the previous version, recursively
 Lazy loading the route classes on demand

 ## route-inter-operability